Investment Funding: Proposal Requirements

 • Other Funding Sources

-Current and New Applicants may seek technical assistance on the use of E-C Impact beginning November 1, 2021.
+Current and new applicants may seek technical assistance on the use of E-C Impact beginning November 1, 2023.
 Please note: Applicants are required to attend one of the scheduled information sessions.
 United Way suggests reviewing the investment plan and logging into E-C Impact prior to attending a session.

 APPLICATION REVIEW PROCESS